Kwon1995-2/Kwon1995-2/README.md

 <br>

 It is my first Github.<br>
-This Github is used to
+This Github is used
-- record the blockchain developer training process
+- to record the blockchain developer training process
-- work at the SW education center.
+- to work at the SW education center.
 <br><br>

 📫 Contact